CodeWithAgam/Python-Treasure-Island-Game/README.md

 You have to start your journey now.
 Take the Boat by yourself or wait for the Helicopter.
 Type 'B' for Boat or 'H' for Helicopter:
 ```

+## This project is licensed under the Apache License, Version 2.0.
+### You're open to make changes and contribute to the project, please make a pull request!